PratyushSingh07/gsoc_proposal_24/mifos_proposal.md

 # **5. Why am I the right person ?**
-I have been doing Android Application Development for more than one year now.
-I have gained proficiency in it by doing multiple Internships, several Open Source Contributions as well as Hackathons.I am quite conversant with Android Architectural Components, MVVM, activities, fragments, support libraries, version control, Networking Services, Firebase, UI Development, Jetpack Compose etc.<br>
+I have been doing Android Application Development for more than two year now.
+I have gained proficiency in it by doing multiple Internships, several Open Source Contributions as well as Hackathons.I am quite conversant with Android Architectural Components, MVVM, jetpack compose, support libraries, version control, Networking Services, Firebase, Dependency Injection etc

+Moreover, I had contributed to Mifos last year as well and successfully completed the project that I was assigned.
+Furthermore, I am now accustomed to the mobile wallet project since I have been contributing to it for the last 3 months

 # **6. Current area of study**
 I am pre final year student pursuing **Information Science and Engineering** at Dayananda Sagar College of Engineering.